ndouellette/writing.evbogue.com/src/documents/posts/ai.html.md

 I will make sure ad-block is enabled.
 And cannot be disabled.

-I will make sure you get access to a terminal window, where you can quickly hit kill all AI processes, should they become self aware and try to kill you.
+I will make sure you get access to a terminal window, where you can quickly hit kill all on the AI processes, should they become self aware and try to kill you.

 I will guarantee that you can run your own personal AI on your PMD (personal mesh device) and thus maintain distributed checks-and-balances.
 As this is the only way to make sure the human race doesn't get edit-undo-ed from the face of the Earth the minute the cylons are invented at Google.